Skip to Content

 When it comes to burst pressure, Nylon Tube takes the lead here.

-This is because it is built to withstand higher pressures, making it ideal for hydraulic systems and high-pressure applications as a result.
+This is because it is designed to withstand higher pressures, making it ideal for hydraulic systems and other high-pressure applications.

-PU tubing also performs well too, but is generally better suited for medium-pressure environments on the whole.
+PU tubing also performs well, but is generally better suited for medium-pressure environments on the whole.

 Load Handling

-For load handling, you will tend to see that Nylon handles heavy loads better due to its rigid structure, making it a go-to in the automotive industry and industrial settings as a result of this.
+For load handling, you will typically see that Nylon handles heavy loads better due to its rigid structure, making it a go-to in the automotive and industrial sectors.

-PU tubing, while not as strong, still performs well in less demanding tasks where flexibility is key, though it is just not as good as Nylon can be on the whole.
+PU tubing, while not as strong, still performs well in less demanding tasks where flexibility is key, though it is not as good as Nylon overall.

 Flexibility and Bend Radius